Jaydah577/WHSTechNotes/journal.md

 # Febuary 18, 2025
 The most interesting thing I learned last week was when i was researching  sloths , sloths are good at swimming .
 I found this interesting because I like learning about primates.

+# March 17, 2025
+The types of technology i used the most were my tv and my cellphone.
+I used netflix.
+I also used instagram over the break.
+This technology entertained me by making me laugh.
+It also entertained me by curing my boredom.
+I also played word search to sharpens to brain skills and help me relax.